 To confirm EP3's role in the tumorigenic potential of GSC, we generated three additional patient-derived GSC lines freshly isolated from TTFields-resistant GBM tumors with minimal in vitro culturing to avoid confounding effects from extensive passaging.
-We performed sphere formation, orthotopic tumorigenicity, and survival analysis with or without L798,106 treatment, similar to previous experiments (Figure 5A).
-These resistant tumors were resected after 4 (GSC122), 16 (GSC33), and 21 (GSC23) months of continuous adjuvant TTFields, which also included up to 12 months of maintenance temozolomide (TMZ).
-To account for potential delayed tumor latency of freshly isolated GSC in NSG mice, survival monitoring was extended, but only to a maximum of 250 days post-implantation, avoiding confounding effects from spontaneous deaths typically occurring in NSG mice around 9 months of age.
-All three freshly isolated GSC expressed higher to similar EP3 mRNA levels compared to the resistant L2-R, CA3-R, and CA7-R cells (Figure 5B).
-L798,106 treatment significantly or nearly significantly reduced sphere number and/or size after 3-day TTFields exposure, as measured by single-cell sphere formation (Figure 5C-E) and extreme limiting dilution (Supplemental Figure S9) assays, as well as in vivo tumorigenicity (Figure 5F-H).
-Notably, while L798,106 treatment alone did not affect sphere-forming capacity, it significantly reduced in vivo tumorigenicity and improved survival in GSC122 to the same degree as those implanted with low-sphere-forming L798,106+TTF3D cells (Figure 5F).
-For GSC23, at the 250-day post-implantation termination point, all five animals receiving either L798,106 or L798,106+TTF3D cells were still alive, whereas two of five vehicle-treated and one of five Vehicle+TTF3D-treated animals had succumbed by 200 days (Figure 5H).
-While these results in GSC23 did not reach statistical significance due to early termination, they were consistent with findings in the other two freshly isolated resistant GSC models.
+We performed sphere formation, orthotopic tumorigenicity, and survival analysis with or without L798,106 treatment, similar to previous experiments (Fig. 5A).
+These resistant tumors were resected after 4 (GSC122), 16 (GSC33), and 21 (GSC23) months of continuous adjuvant TTFields, which also included up to 12 months of maintenance TMZ.
+To account for potential delayed tumor latency of freshly isolated GSC in NSG mice, survival monitoring was extended, but only to a maximum of 250 days after implantation, avoiding confounding effects from spontaneous deaths typically occurring in NSG mice around 9 months of age.
+All three freshly isolated GSC expressed higher to similar EP3 mRNA levels compared with the resistant L2-R, CA3-R, and CA7-R cells (Fig. 5B).
+L798,106 treatment significantly or nearly significantly reduced sphere number and/or size after 3-day TTFields exposure, as measured by single-cell sphere formation (Fig. 5C-E) and extreme limiting dilution (Supplementary Fig. S9) assays, as well as in vivo tumorigenicity (Fig. 5F-H).
+Notably, although L798,106 treatment alone did not affect sphere-forming capacity, it significantly reduced in vivo tumorigenicity and improved survival in GSC122 to the same degree as those implanted with low-sphere-forming L798,106 + TTF3D cells (Fig. 5F).
+For GSC23, at the 250-day postimplantation termination point, all five animals receiving either L798,106 or L798,106 + TTF3D cells were still alive, whereas two of five vehicle-treated and one of five vehicle + TTF3D-treated animals had succumbed by 200 days (Fig. 5H).
+Although these results show that GSC23 did not reach statistical significance due to early termination, they were consistent with findings in the other two freshly isolated resistant GSC models.